-- (a) A Transmission Network Service Provider must comply with: - (1) the provider's negotiating framework; and - (2) the provider's Negotiated Transmission Service Criteria,
+- (a) A Transmission Network Service Provider must comply with: - (1) the provider's negotiating framework; and - (2) the provider's Negotiated Transmission Service Criteria, - when the provider is negotiating the terms and conditions of access for negotiated transmission services to be provided to a person. - (b) The Transmission Network Service Provider must also comply with Chapters 4, 5, and this Chapter 6A of the Rules, including the requirements of:

-- (b) The Transmission Network Service Provider must also comply with Chapters 4, 5, and this Chapter 6A of the Rules, including the requirements of: - (1) rules 5.3 and 5.4A, when negotiating for the provision of connection services and the associated connection service charges; and - (2) rule 5.4A when negotiating the use of system services charges and access charges to be paid to or by a Transmission Network User.
+- (1) rules 5.3 and 5.4A, when negotiating for the provision of connection services and the associated connection service charges; and - (2) rule 5.4A when negotiating the use of system services charges and access charges to be paid to or by a Transmission Network User.